NJTP will be taking part in the Serve, Stroke & Volley (SSV) testing and tournament program in the near future.

 - The SSV rating system helps ensure that you will be matched up against other players of a similar skill level, so the matches are usually competitive and not one-sided

-- SSV tournaments are held at local clubs and parks in the San Fernando Valley area, including our own El Cariso Park, so parents don’t have to drive very far to the tournaments
+- SSV tournaments are held at local clubs and parks in the San Fernando Valley area

-- SSV tournaments are one-day events that take approximately 2-3 hours to complete, so you don’t spend a whole day to play a tournament
+- SSV tournaments are one-day events that take approximately 2-3 hours to complete, so you don’t spend a whole day playing a tournament

 - SSV tournaments use a round-robin format, so you get a guaranteed number of matches